Back to news overview

 The program included several key projects, including installing a solar rooftop with a 950 kWh capacity at the facility.
 The building will provide over 1,400,000 kWh of solar energy annually and reduce carbon emissions by at least 700 tCO2e per year.
 Installation work started in April 2023 and was completed in October 2023.

 The site has continued identifying and working on smaller projects throughout the year.
-A production team proposed replacing the wet cleaning of crates with an equally effective dry cleaning process.
+A production team proposed replacing the wet cleaning of crates with an equally effective dry-cleaning process.
 Implementing the proposal has eliminated the need for a drying process, saving 15,000kWh of energy per year and reducing emissions by 7tCO2e.
 Additionally, this new process has reduced water usage, saved time, and eliminated the use of disinfectants.

 Read more about our sustainability actions.